RULES OF THE SOCIETY

 - Membership fees for the ensuing year shall become due at the commencement of the season, and, in order to assist the Treasurer, should be paid as promptly as possible.
 New members joining after 1st January may be offered membership at a reduced rate for their first season only.
 Only paid up members shall have the right to vote for the election of office-bearers and committee.

-- Rules may be amended at the discretion of the committee.
+- The Rules may be amended at the discretion of the Committee.